-For commercial plasma, we offer innovative technologies that enable higher plasma yield collections, improve productivity in our customers' centers, enhance the overall donor experience and provide safe and reliable collections that will become life-changing medicines for patients.
+For commercial plasma, we offer innovative technologies that enable high plasma yield collections, improve productivity and quality in our customers' centers and enhance the overall donor experience.

 For hospitals, we provide information and solutions that enable healthcare professionals to improve patient care and economic outcomes in critical settings.